Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder: Results

-For OLR (Figure \ref{fig:spatial_metrics}e,f), errors are largest in the western tropical Pacific, coinciding with regions of enhanced convection associated with the warm pool \citep{waliser1993comparison}.
-Stippling is located in the western Pacific near Papua New Guinea, and again in the central and eastern basin from approximately $150^{\circ}$W to $80^{\circ}$W, encompassing both equatorial and off-equatorial regions (Figure \ref{fig:spatial_metrics}e).
-In contrast to the slowly evolving oceanic components, $R^2$ values for OLR are comparatively lower, particularly in the eastern equatorial Pacific, where eastward-propagating, high-frequency atmospheric variability associated with tropical convection occurs and strongly modulates OLR \citep{zhang2005madden, kiladis2009convectively}. $R^2$ stippling is pronounced across much of the domain, except for the equatorial region from $160^{\circ}$W to $90^{\circ}$W (Figure \ref{fig:spatial_metrics}f).
+For OLR (Figure \ref{fig:spatial_metrics}g,h), errors are largest in the western tropical Pacific, coinciding with regions of enhanced convection associated with the warm pool \citep{waliser1993comparison}.
+Stippling is located in the western Pacific near Papua New Guinea, and again in the central and eastern basin from approximately $150^{\circ}$W to $80^{\circ}$W, encompassing both equatorial and off-equatorial regions (Figure \ref{fig:spatial_metrics}g).
+In contrast to the slowly evolving oceanic components, $R^2$ values for OLR are comparatively lower, particularly in the eastern equatorial Pacific, where eastward-propagating, high-frequency atmospheric variability associated with tropical convection occurs and strongly modulates OLR \citep{zhang2005madden, kiladis2009convectively}. $R^2$ stippling is pronounced across much of the domain, except for the equatorial region from $160^{\circ}$W to $90^{\circ}$W (Figure \ref{fig:spatial_metrics}h).
+OLR reconstructions exhibit drier conditions in the western and central Pacific (Figure \ref{fig:spatial_metrics}i).

 The spatial patterns of the performance metrics are broadly consistent with known tropical Pacific dynamics.
 Notably, regions with relatively low RMSE can still exhibit low $R^2$ where variance is small (e.g., warm pool SSTs), whereas regions with larger variability may show larger $R^2$ despite larger absolute errors (e.g., eastern Pacific SSTs).
 In contrast, other results indicated the concurrence of high errors and low explained variance (e.g., OHC at $5^{\circ}$N, $125^{\circ}$W).
 Regions exhibiting low errors and high $R^2$ indicate grid cells in which anomalies are well reconstructed and well captured in both amplitude and phase by the $\beta$-VAE (e.g., equatorial OHC).